-Due to the longer wavelength of IR light, focusing is critical in order to achieve sharp results.
-Since the IR filter is very dark, you will have to focus the image before attaching the IR filter to your lens.
-It is also very important to not bump the focus ring while trying to screw on a filter.
+Due to the longer wavelength of IR light, focusing is critical to achieve sharp results.
+Since the IR filter is very dark, you will have to focus on the image before attaching the IR filter to your lens.
+It is also important to not bump the focus ring while trying to screw on a filter.

-As a beginner, you can also choose your subjects so that you’re always focused at infinity, and using a small aperture.
-When focused at infinity and around f/8 – f/11, everything will come out sharp.
+As a beginner, you can also choose your subjects so that you’re always focused at infinity and using a small aperture.
+Everything will come out sharp when focused at infinity and around f/8 – f/11.

-Once you know how your camera reacts to IR light, you will be surprised with the images that you will be able to produce.
+Once you know how your camera reacts to IR light, you will be surprised by the images that you will be able to produce.

 Understand The Basic Differences Between Visible Light And Infrared

 These two wavelengths focus light in slightly different places, and for this reason, many IR photographers choose a wide-angle lens with a small aperture to create a depth of field to cover the loss of critical focus.

 Choose Carefully What To Shoot To Get Good Pictures